ToddE/website-toddemerson.com/content/The Outsider/BeyondEDI.md

 * **Staggered or reduced fees for early-stage or small entities:** Lower financial barriers encourage broader participation from smaller organizations.
 * **"Merit-based" voting rights:** Additional votes are awarded for valuable contributions to the ecosystem beyond financial investment.

-A hybrid model combining several of these approaches may be most effective.

-### Conclusion: A Future of Efficiency, Transparency, and Enhanced Customer Experiences
+## Conclusion: A Future of Efficiency, Transparency, and Enhanced Customer Experiences
 By combining the strengths of DLT with a robust consortium governance model, this solution offers a compelling path to replace traditional EDI with a truly interoperable, secure, and efficient platform for supply chain data exchange.
 The enforced standardization and real-time visibility inherent in this DLT ecosystem will empower participants to move beyond the limitations of EDI, unlocking significant benefits across the supply chain.

 For each participant, the transition promises substantial cost reductions through the elimination of complex and error-prone EDI mappings, decreased manual data reconciliation, and streamlined communications and transaction processing.
 The inherent transparency and auditability of the DLT platform will also minimize disputes and improve overall operational efficiency.